OpulentiaAI/spark-scout/README.md

 - For Temporal Cloud or a TLS-enabled server, set `TEMPORAL_TLS=true` and supply the appropriate certificates per Temporal docs.
 - You can also use the Temporal CLI locally to inspect workflows while developing.

-Sparka AI was built on the shoulders of giants.
+Opulent OS was built on the shoulders of giants.
 We're deeply grateful to these outstanding open source projects:

 - **[Vercel AI Chatbot](https://github.com/vercel/ai-chatbot)** - Core architecture and AI SDK integration patterns
 - **[Scira](https://github.com/zaidmukaddam/scira)** - AI-powered search engine